gautham-cse/uploading-files-to-a-decentralized-network-on-IPFS-protocol-using-Web3.Storage/README.md

   const token = args.token

   if (!token) {
-    return console.error('A token is needed.
-You can create one on https://web3.storage') }
+    return console.error('A token is needed')
+  }

   if (args._.length < 1) {